The Student Intern's Role

 - Guiding students who are making up missed work (re-teaching it individually to them)

-- Helping choose places for field trips, then plann for the trip and accompanying the class
+- Helping choose places for field trips, then planning for, and accompanying the class on, the trip

 - Helping students create games

-- Leading in-class or after-school homework help groups and test prep sessions
+- Leading in-class or after-school homework help groups or test prep sessions

 - Mentoring students who are developing senior projects or other projects, such as for National History Day

 - Organizing a book club that meets once each week; leading discussion among students about the shared texts